adamochie/adamochie/README.md

 ### 👷 Check out what I'm currently working on

-- Interning and work on Company's project (Security concerned)
+-  Working on Company's project, related to SAP Datasphere, SAC, ANAPLAN, CFIN and more (Security concerned)

 ### 🌱 My Past projects